Hi there, I'm Natasha

 Who's Rosa Guayaba?

 Rosa Guayaba is the particular color of a ripe guava fruit.
 You say "dusty pink".
 I say "rosa guayaba."
 Saying those words connects me not only to a favorite color and a treasured taste of my beloved Venezuela.
-Rosa Guayaba is gratitude for the immeasurable gifts the Earth offers us each day.
+Rosa Guayaba is gratitude for the immeasurable gifts that nature offers us each day.
 Rosa Guayaba is the scent carried by the breeze, reminding us of who we are and what we are here for.
-Rosa Guayaba is reverence for nature and for all that is sacred.
+Rosa Guayaba is reverence for the land, the water, the air, the fire and for all that is sacred.

 This is what I look forward to helping you stay close to.